ONSdigital/gptables/docs/how_to/additional_formatting.md

 !!! warning "Formatting conflicts"
     There are some conflicts between additional formatting options, for example wrapping and shrinking text.
 Outputs should be reviewed for correctness.

-Columns can be referenced by name or number.
-Rows may only be referenced by number, with `-1` corresponding to the last row.
-Column and row numbers include indexes and column headings.
-Numeric indexing refers to position within the table, not the position in the output Excel sheet.
-Cell formatting takes highest precedence, followed by row formatting, and finally column formatting.

 The option of what to format is specified, followed by the specific columns, rows, or cells, and then the formatting changes.
 To change the properties of columns called Species and Island